 Larceny & Theft

-Shoplifting and altering merchandise in Fairfax can be classified as either petit larceny or grand larceny, depending on the value of the item(s) taken.
-Loss prevention officers and store employees are authorized to detain (for up to an hour) any person suspected of shoplifting in Fairfax when probable cause is present.
+Shoplifting and altering merchandise in Fairfax can be classified as either petit larceny or grand larceny, depending on the value of the item(s).
+Loss prevention officers and store employees are authorized to detain (for up to an hour) any person suspected of shoplifting in Fairfax as long as they have probable cause to believe the person stole or was about to steal merchandise.
 Shoplifting is recognized as: (1) Purposely hiding, concealing or taking goods in a store (2) Altering an item’s price tag (3) Transferring items from one container to another (4) Any person who counsels, assists, or aids another in shoplifting.
-A shoplifting or altering conviction in Fairfax may carry some or all of the following penalties:
+A shoplifting or altering merchandise conviction in Fairfax carries the following penalties:

 - Any court-ordered restitution